 How Do We Actually Lose Fat?

-Wanting to lose fat and understand the process of which we use stored fat as a fuel source are two very different things.
+Wanting to lose fat and understanding the process of which we use stored fat as a fuel source are two very different things.
 In order to actually change our bodies, we must first understand the mechanisms at play

 It has been said that at any given moment in the U.K. one in four people are actively on a diet in an attempt to lose weight and change shape.